hpuhr/COMPASS/readme.md

-## New Project Name
-Please note that the previous project name was ATSDB.
-OpenATS COMPASS is a direct successor, with the same functionality, licenses and scope.

 ## Description
 Based on a dynamic database schema, recorded air traffic surveillance data can be imported into database, analysed, inspected and evaluated.